tzing/tugboat/docs/rules/workflow-template.rst

    This rule is triggered when a metric name in a template is invalid.

-   The metric name is used as the identifier for the metric in the `Prometheus`_ server.
+   Argo Workflows provides metrics in both `Prometheus`_ and `OpenTelemetry`_ formats.
-   As a result, it must follow the naming conventions for Prometheus metrics.
+   As a result, it must comply with the naming rules of both formats.

-   A valid metric name must start with an alphabetic character and can only include alphanumeric characters, underscores (``_``), and colons (``:``).
-For more details, refer to the `Prometheus documentation`_.
+   This means metric names must begin with a letter and can only contain letters, numbers, and underscores (``_``).

    .. code-block:: yaml
       :emphasize-lines: 8